mrismanaziz/Reforestation/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## I just wrote a book on reverse psychology.
+Do not read it!